UFC 247: Aftermath

 On March 25, it was announced by the Texas Department of Licensing and Regulation (TDLR) that Journey Newson tested positive for marijuana in in-competition drug tests.
 His victory was also overturned to a no contest and he could face a fine and suspension, likely no longer than 90 days, per Texas regulations.

+Controversy

+Jon Jones' victory over Dominick Reyes in the main event is highly disputed among the UFC and Mixed Martial Arts community.
+The judges scored the contest 48-47 (Jones), 48-47 (Jones), and 49-46 (Jones).
+Despite this, 14 of 21 media outlets present scored the fight in favor of Reyes, with 7 scoring for Jones.